sinacms/MultiProcess/README.md

  - can get callable function return value

+ - You can specify the PHP path for asynchronous execution scripts by specifying the phpBin parameter.

+ - Exception Handling

 ## Installation
 You can use composer to install this library from the command line.